For Current Students

 Dissertations are generally thought of as a substantial piece work that demonstrates the student’s ability to perform original, independent research and constitutes a distinct contribution to knowledge in the principal field of study.
 But what exactly suffices for a dissertation to be accepted varies quite a bit from chair to chair, committee to committee, and circumstance to circumstance.
 This is best addressed by constant communication with chairs and committees about what they think is necessary and what they recommend you do.

 At some point in time, some of the results of the student’s research must be presented at a meeting of the Colloquium Series.
-This presentation is a requirement for the degree.
+This presentation is a requirement for the degree, and requires that the student enroll in 276 for 4 units before they file their dissertation.

 Your fifth year is also a great time to demonstrate that you’re good at multitasking!
 Working on a second project while you finish up your dissertation is also a good way to avoid getting too sick of one particular project.
 It’s a good time to start collaborations on other projects and to start laying the foundations for research work after your dissertation, if you plan on continuing on in a research career.
 (If you don’t, it’s a good time to start thinking about what sorts of other skills you’d like to develop for your future career.)